Getting in touch

 What if it's not fixed?

-If we don’t respond within eight weeks, or you’re not happy with our response, you can contact the Financial Ombudsman Service (FOS).
+If we do not respond within eight weeks, or you are not happy with our response, you can contact the Financial Ombudsman Service (FOS).
 Please do give us the full eight weeks to put this right before contacting them.
+Their details are as follows:

-It’s worth contacting them to discuss your complaint before referring it, because the FOS doesn’t deal with some types of complaints.
+It is worth contacting them to discuss your complaint before referring it because the FOS doesn’t deal with some types of complaints.

 You should contact the FOS as soon as you can after our final response, and certainly within six months.
 After this, the FOS has the discretion to review your complaint or not.